MarlonFolken/git-demo/README.md

 # git-demo
-Using common git instructions.
-Not for public use (or interest, lol).
+Using common git instructions for test and demonstration purpose.